A Good Friday Meditation during COVID-19

 Am I a worm and not a man!? the laughingstock of people, something to be jeered and trampled on? … I know, they’ll take off my clothes and throw dice to see who gets it – O LORD God!
 Don’t you go away from me …

 There is a lot of talk today about bodies—human bodies, diseased bodies, dead bodies.
-Many are getting weary of the news, but I believe a few moments on Good Friday contemplating the suffering body of Jesus Christ can open our imaginations more fully to the deep sympathy that God has with us in Jesus Christ.
+The COVID news is grim.
+Many are getting weary of such news, but I believe a few moments on Good Friday contemplating the suffering body of Jesus Christ can open our imaginations more fully to the deep sympathy that God has with us in Jesus Christ.